Jubilee Mission Medical College and Research Institute

 Jubilee Mission Medical College and Research Institute is a private, non-profit Christian minority medical college, hospital and research institute located at Thrissur in Kerala, India.
-The establishment is administered by the Jubilee Mission Hospital Trust, a charitable organisation under the Catholic Archdiocese of Thrissur.
+The establishment is administered by the Jubilee Mission Hospital Trust, a charitable organization under the Catholic Archdiocese of Thrissur.

 History

-Jubilee Mission Hospital was established on 17 December 1951 as a small dispensary.
+Jubilee Mission Hospital formerly known as the Bishop Alapatt Jubilee Memorial Hospital was established on 17 December 1951 as a small dispensary.
 In 1952, the hospital began its service with 4 rooms, 20 beds, 2 retired part-time doctors and 2 nurses of the Holy Cross Congregation.

 Under the leadership of Dr H.S.
 Adenwalla, the mission hospital grew to 1750 beds and is a major provider of health care services in Kerala.
+In 1953, Cardinal Eugène Tisserant blessed the first operating theatre.
+The hospital provides healthcare regardless of caste or creed, or economic status.